davuni/arc-indicator/README.md

 ![Demo](demo.png)

-A VBA macro for Microsoft Powerpoint that generates an overlaid circular ring as a slide progress indicator.
+A VBA macro for Microsoft PowerPoint that generates an overlaid circular ring as a slide progress indicator.

 Parameters available for direct adjustment include: